AKdeBerg/hipHopper/README.md

 ## Disclaimer
 + I didn't made this sound myself as I am not a producer.
 They are open source sounds from internet.
 Can't be used for commercial purpose.
 + The images are from Unsplash & rights belong to the respective artist.
-+ This is greatly inspired by Wes Bos 30 days JavaScript course.
-Awesome Course!
++ This is project is part of javascript challenge by Wes Bos namely JavaScript30.
+Awesome Challenge!
 Couldn't recommend it more. https://javascript30.com/